 With a total prize money of €30,000, prizes will be awarded both for the provision of research data with potential for innovative re-use and for the innovative re-use of research data in business, culture, civil society and journalism.

-The virtual award ceremony of the Open Data Impact Awards took place on 07 October 2020 as part of the University:Future Festival.
+The virtual award ceremony for the Open Data Impact Award took place on October 7, 2020, as part of the University:Future Festival.
 The three award winners presented themselves and their research to the public and showed how open research data can benefit everyone.

 Watch the recording of the award ceremony here: